 Okay, now you know!
 Now let’s elaborate, shall we?

-One practical way to understand what a flat lay is to check the Cool Flat Lays profile (@coolflatlay) by the amazing and wonderful Fashion Coolture.
+One practical way to understand what a flatlay is to check the Cool Flatlays Instagram profile (@coolflatlay) by the amazing and wonderful Fashion Coolture.
 She is the master queen of the subject, in my opinion (and I’ve been in love with her blog posts and Lookbook.nu long before she even created this profile).
 And yes, my loves, she’s Brazilian! 🇧🇷💚💛

-The success of flat lay photos has everything to do with the popularization of Instagram, and the sharing of cool images of random and cool objects that we have at home.
+The success of flatlay photos has everything to do with the popularization of Instagram, and the sharing of cool images of random and nice objects that we have at home.
 And also, in the case of business accounts, it has become a visually beautiful way to advertise products to customers.

-Example of how Glow Recipe uses flat lay photos in its instagram
+An example of how Glow Recipe uses flat lay photos in their Instagram, up there!

-And for personal projects like blogs, websites and instagram, photos like that are also a great resource to showcase favorite products, personal objects we love, and to record our daily lives.
-Bloggers love flat lays on the bathroom counter, on the bed, on the rug.
-Not to mention flatlays displaying shoes, nails and of course, a beautiful meal plate! hahhahaha
+And for personal projects like blogs, websites and Instagram, photos like that are also a great resource to showcase favorite products, personal objects we love, and to record our daily lifestyle.
+Bloggers and influencers love to create flatlays on the bathroom counter, on the bed, on the rug.
+Not to mention flatlays displaying shoes, nails and of course, a beautiful meal! hahhahaha

 No doubt the flat lays that rock online are those neatly ordered, photographed with incredible lighting, and containing beautiful objects.
 So you might think – of course producing photos like this is just for professionals, right?
 But I can assure you that’s not true (here comes the crazy DIY lady haha).
 Let’s get straight to the tips!